tzickel/justredis/README.md

 assert r("get", "a", decoder=None) == b"b" # But this can be changed on the fly

-# We can even run commands on a different database
+# We can even run commands on a different database number
 with r.modify(database=1) as r1:
     assert r1("get", "a") == None # In this database, a was not set to b

 # Here we can use a transactional set of commands
-with r.connection(key="a") as c: # Notice we pass here a key from below (not a must if you never plan on connecting to a cluster)
+# Notice that when we take a connection, if we plan on cluster support, we need
+# to tell it a key we plan on using inside, or a specific server address
+with r.connection(key="a") as c:
     c("multi")
     c("set", "a", "b")
     c("get", "a")
     assert c("exec") == ["OK", "b"]

-# Or we can just pipeline them
+# Or we can just pipeline the commands from before
 with r.connection(key="a") as c:
     result = c(("multi", ), ("set", "a", "b"), ("get", "a"), ("exec", ))[-1]
     assert result == ["OK", "b"]